dedupeio/csvdedupe/README.md

 that either is the numeric id (zero-indexed) of a cluster of grouped records or an `x` if csvdedupe believes the record doesn't belong to any cluster.

+`csvlink` operates in much the same way as `csvdedupe`, but will flatten both CSVs in to one output file similar to a SQL [OUTER JOIN](http://stackoverflow.com/questions/38549/difference-between-inner-and-outer-join) statement.
+You can use the `--inner_join` flag to exclude rows that don't match across the two input files, much like an INNER JOIN.

 ## Preprocessing
 csvdedupe attempts to convert all strings to ASCII, ignores case, new lines, and padding whitespace.
 This is all